 - create special property taxes to subsidize affordable housing

-This statistic from City Observatory is encouraging.
-A recent City Observatory study indicates that U.S. neighborhoods which became more socioeconomically diverse between 1970 and 1990, a full 90 percent of those neighborhoods were as diverse, or more diverse, in 2010.
+A recent study indicates that U.S. neighborhoods which became more socioeconomically diverse between 1970 and 1990, a full 90 percent of those neighborhoods were as diverse, or more diverse, in 2010.

 Cutting to the bottom line, what exactly does buying in a mixed/inclusionary neighborhood mean to you and your quality of life.
 Findings of a study by City Observatory claim:

 - integration gives more people better connections to jobs schools and civic resources

 - integration is important from a fiscal perspective as it defrays the high costs to a city from the financial burdens of segregation

 - it was found that socioeconomically mixed neighborhoods create opportunities for interactions between diverse cultures and diverse communities have a higher level of civic cohesion

 - children who grew up in inclusionary neighborhoods were more likely to earn more than their parents

 Joe Cortright, president of City Observatory, points to Raj Chetty and his colleagues at Opportunity Insights for their important research findings on inclusionary neighborhoods.
 For more information on their findings go the The Opportunity Atlas to explore data on specific cities across the United States.